Comeback (1982 film)

-Comeback is a 1982 semi-autobiographical film starring Eric Burdon, an English singer best known as a member and vocalist of rock band The Animals and of the funk rock band War, and for his aggressive stage performances.
+Comeback is a 1982 semi-autobiographical film starring Eric Burdon of rock band The Animals and funk rock band War.
 It was shot first in Los Angeles then in Berlin.
 In spring 1984, MGM released the film on VHS.

 A soundtrack to the movie was also released in 1982, Comeback.

 Premise

 A once-famous blues singer whose career has taken a downturn tries to get back on top.